 It’s called the Havening Technique.

-This article is inspired by Paul McKenna, British hypnotist and best-selling author, which explains:
+This article is inspired by Paul McKenna, hypnotist and behavioral scientist, and it explains:

 This process is explicit, simple, and easy to learn and can be used as a self-help tool.